testing-library/vue-testing-library/README.md

-The TypeScript type definitions are in the [DefinitelyTyped repo](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/testing-library__vue) and bundled in Vue Testing Library.
+The TypeScript type definitions are in the [DefinitelyTyped repo](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/testing-library__vue) and bundled with Vue Testing Library.

 ## License